-- 2)1)Group homes that provide licensable services to six or fewer residents shall be allowed in shall be allowed on properties currently in the R-1, R-1/2, R-/3, C-1, C-2, MU-1, MU-2, and V-2-MU-3 zones and subject only to the generally applicable nondiscriminatory health, safety, and zoning laws that apply to residential development within the same zones. - 3)2)Group homes operating as single family or multifamily residences that provide licensable services to for more than six residents (regardless of licensing) shall be allowed in all residential zones and mix use zones that permit residential uses and only subject to provisions similar to other residential uses of the same type in the same zone, such as the type of permitted housing unit that is permitted in the zone, e.g., a single family dwelling in the R-1.
+- 1) Group homes that provide licensable services to six or fewer residents shall be allowed in shall be allowed on properties currently in the R-1, R-2, R-3, MU-1, MU-2, and MU-3 zones and subject only to the generally applicable nondiscriminatory health, safety, and zoning laws that apply to residential development within the same zones. - 2) Group homes for more than six residents (regardless of licensing) shall be allowed in all residential zones and mix use zones that permit residential uses and only subject to provisions similar to other residential uses of the same type in the same zone, such as the type of permitted housing unit that is permitted in the zone, e.g., a single family dwelling in the R-1.
 The uses shall not be subject to a conditional use permit.
-The uses shall be subject only to by right in the R-3 and MU-2 zones.
-Group homes operating as single family residences that provide licensable services to more than six residents shall continue to be an enumerated conditional use in the R-1, R-2, and MU-1 zones.
-Ddevelopment, performance, and design standards shall-that are be-objective, and to nondiscriminatory health, safety, and zoning laws that apply to residential development in the same zones.
-The conditional use permit findings shall be objective and provide for approval certainty.
-If requested, the City shall provide flexible and efficient reasonable accommodations in the permitting process. - 4)3) Amend the definition of group home to be consistent with State law, including the City's obligation to affirmatively further fair housing.
+The uses shall be subject only to development, performance, and design standards that are objective, and to nondiscriminatory health, safety, and zoning laws.
+If requested, the City shall provide flexible and efficient reasonable accommodations in the permitting process.

+3) Amend the definition of group home to be consistent with State law, including the City's obligation to affirmatively further fair housing.

-Administration: Planning Department Funding: General Fund Timing: As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2023.
-Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.
+Administration: Planning Department

+Funding: General Fund

+Timing: Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.